-As part of its mandate under The Archives and Public Records Management Act, the Provincial Archives provides records management services to the provincial government, reviews all government records eligible for disposal and acquires those records which possess long-term historical significance for permanent preservation.
-The Provincial Archives acquires records that document the activities of government institutions or that shed light on the evolution of the province and its people.
-Records are collected in all information formats including paper, microfilm, maps, drawings, photographs, audio, video, film, and digital.
+As part of its mandate under The Archives and Public Records Management Act, the Provincial Archives provides records management services to the provincial government, reviews all government records eligible for disposal, and acquires those records which possess long-term historical significance for permanent preservation.

-The government records in our Collection date back to the Territorial period (1870s to 1905) when Battleford and then Regina were the capitals of the North West Territories and when the Territories included what is now Saskatchewan, Alberta and northern Manitoba.
-Other records document the province's more recent past.
+The government records in our Collection date back to the Territorial period (1870s to 1905) when the North West Territories included what is now Saskatchewan, Alberta and northern Manitoba.

 Access to government records collections is governed by The Freedom of Information and Protection of Privacy Act.
 Read more about Restricted Records.